Table of Contents

 By Pernille Monber

-Those, who have lived with the Irish wolfhound, know and appreciate its dignified, gentle and laid back temperament and mannerisms and are able to relate to the intended depiction through the metaphors.
-Trying to understand the true nature of the breed will require additional insight for someone unfamiliar with these hounds.
-The following attempt at describing the subtle, yet profound nature of the greatest of canines will inevitably take the form of a subjective account, undeniably tinted by a love-affair spanning four decades.
-In describing the soul of the Irish wolfhound, the concept of soul is not to be understood in the original religious sense, but rather as the nature, the mind or the psyche of the Irish wolfhound.
+Those, who have lived with the Irish wolfhound, know and appreciate its dignified, gentle, and laid-back temperament and mannerisms and are able to relate to the intended depiction through metaphors.
+Trying to understand the true nature of the breed will require additional insight from someone unfamiliar with these hounds.
+The subsequent attempt at describing the subtle, yet profound nature of the greatest of canines will inevitably take the form of a subjective account, undeniably tinted by a love affair spanning four decades.
+In describing the soul of the Irish wolfhound, the concept of soul is not to be understood in the original religious sense, but rather as the nature, the mind, or the psyche of the Irish wolfhound.

-In the rare comprehensive accounts of the nature of the Irish wolfhound and his forefathers, these great dogs are always described with admiration and affection - but in passing.
-In many accounts and myths, the dogs are said to possess human-like characteristics and in the earlier legends there are metamorphic descriptions of humans, who are transformed into dogs or vise versa.
+In rare comprehensive accounts of the nature of the Irish wolfhound and his forefathers, these great dogs are always described with admiration and affection - but in passing.
+In many accounts and myths, the dogs are said to possess human-like characteristics and in the earlier legends, there are metamorphic descriptions of humans, who are transformed into dogs or vice versa.

 The canine-human bond

-Once you have connected with your Wolfhound, you have been given a gift of a profoundly honest bond with a dog, who loves you because he chooses to do so, - not because he needs to.
+Once you have connected with your Wolfhound, you have been given the gift of a profoundly honest bond with a dog who loves you because he chooses to do so - not because he needs to.